 To be eligible for HHA assistance, you must meet all of the below criteria.

 Additionally, your existing mortgages and the property securing the mortgages must meet the below criteria.

-Manufactured homes are eligible for HHA assistance if you own both the home and the land it sits on.
+Manufactured homes are eligible for HHA assistance if the manufactured housing is attached to the real property.
 Learn more about what happens if you are struggling to pay your mobile home loan.